ben-jacobson/Remora-STM32F4xx-PIO/README.md

 Credits to Scotta and Cakeslob and others that worked on Remora.
 Additional credit to Expatria Technologies and Terje IO.

 # Known issues and assorted notes
-- Please note that the Quadrature Encoder Interface (QEI) uses specific hardwired pins and two channels of one of the timer interfaces.
-Specific details of what is used is listed above, you can freely use these pins for other purposes if you are not using the QEI.
 - Using the SPI version of this firmware does work and have tested with a Raspberry Pi 5 with 8Gb of RAM.
 However, am seeing following errors during rapid movements.
 Cannot be sure if this is something to do with our SPI code, maybe the RPi isn't up to the task or could also be an issue with the SPI component.
 The workaround is to either lower max velocity of rapid moves, or raise the ferror value.
 Unsure if this is indicative of a bigger problem, more testing is required.
 The Ethernet config has been tested on a full sized PC, but a good test could be to connect via Ethernet from an RPi4 or 5 to see if the issue can be replicated there too.
 - When using the SPI comms interface, the EXTI4 is not truly configurable despite it being settable in platformio.ini.
 Some handlers in irqHandler.h have this hard coded in as GPIO_4, changing this may break the comms interface.
 Use of EXT4 (PA_4 CS line) with other SPI2/3 is yet to be tested.
 - Noticed that STMHal makes heavy use of lock objects, not sure if keeping generic HAL Handlers as class members is going to work long term.
 See the Hardware PWM HAL code for more info on limitations, ideally each should be broken out as global objects so that the class can allocate shared resources.
 This issue may also creep up later with shared SPI and other handlers later on down the track